Skip to main content

 break

-The data will stop getting fetch responses once your API credits are totally consumed.
-For example, if your API credit limits can fetch 200 articles then it will stop fetching after getting all 200 articles from response.
+For instance, if your API credit limits can fetch 200 articles, then it will stop fetching after getting all 200 articles from the response.

 3. Scroll

-Scroll allows users to gather all the available articles all at once without manually adding page strings and is also beneficial for users with a high number of API credits.
+This allows you to gather all the available articles that are there, all at once.
+It is especially beneficial for users with a high number of API credits.

 api = NewsDataApiClient(apikey="YOUR_API_KEY")